-East Anglia THREE is the second of our East Anglia offshore windfarm projects to be developed and part of the East Anglia Zone.
+East Anglia THREE is the second of our East Anglia offshore windfarm projects to be developed and part of the East Anglia Hub.
 Consent for the project was received on 7 August 2017 and construction commenced in July 2022.

 East Anglia THREE comprises an offshore windfarm approximately 69km from the Suffolk coast and an onshore cable route to transport energy to a convertor station in Bramford.
 The project includes: